Parzival-05/url-shortener/README.md

 # url-shortener

 A simple URL shortening service written in Go.
-It provides a clean HTTP API to create unique, non-sequential short links and retrieve the original URL from a shortened code.
+It provides a clean HTTP & gRPC API to create unique, non-sequential short links and retrieve the original URL from a shortened code.

 ## How It Works: The Alphabet is Your Secret Key
 This service uses the Sqids library to generate short codes.
 It's crucial to understand that Sqids does not use a traditional "secret key" or "salt" parameter.